DinoDevs/GladiatusCrazyAddon/README.md

 ## :books: Translation

-Use our translation system to translate the addon in your language!
-[Translation System](http://gladiatuscrazyaddon.tk/TransSystem/trans.php).
+Use our [translation system](http://gladiatuscrazyaddon.tk/TransSystem/trans.php) to translate the addon in your language!